-Student's Name: Date:

-1. Student has possession of alcohol or drugs.

-2. Student displays visible signs of alcohol or drug use.

-3. Student "sleeping off" alcohol or drugs.

-4. Student self-referred for alcohol or drug use.

-Describe in a short written narrative what symptoms the activities lead to this student's referral:

-If other students were involved in this activity, please lis
+Student's Name: Date: 1.
+Student has possession of alcohol or drugs.
+2. Student displays visible signs of alcohol or drug use 2.
+3. Student "sleeping off" alcohol or drugs. • 4.
+Student self-referred for alcohol or drug use. , Describe in a short written narrative what symptoms the st activities lead to this student's referral: tudent demonstrated or what If other students were involved in this activity, please list th nem: 1 2 3· 4• Signature of staff or student making referral: Date:

-1

-2.

-3.

-4.

-Signature of staff or student making referral:

-Date: